 Time Out says

-The terrifying drama has become the first audio-only experience to be selected by the Venice International Film Festival
+The terrifying drama was the first audio-only experience to be selected by the Venice International Film Festival

 Read our four-star review